Using ESP32 timers in Arduino code

 allows to configure the timer :

-between 0 and 3.
-Then, we choose the prescaler
+The ESP32 has 4 independent timers, selected by an id between 0 and 3.
+Then we select the prescaler

-that we want to apply to the timer clock signal.
-On the ESP32, it is the clock APB_CLK
+to apply to the timer clock signal.
+On the ESP32, this is the APB_CLK

 Warning

 If you use external libraries in your code, they may use timers.
-In this case you have to be careful not to choose one that is already used by them, otherwise your program will certainly have bugs!
+In this case, you must be careful not to choose one they already use; otherwise, your program will undoubtedly have bugs!

 of 80

-is applied to have a counting period of 1 µs.
-From a period of the timer in microseconds, we can directly know the value of the corresponding autoreload without doing complicated calculations:
+is used to obtain a counting period of 1 µs.
+From a period of the timer in microseconds, we can directly know the value of the corresponding autoreload without any complicated calculations:

 The argument countUp

-argument specifies in which direction we want to count: true
+argument specifies the direction we want to count: true

 in ascending order, false

-Configure the alarm and the triggering of an interrupt routine
+Configuring the alarm and triggering an interrupt routine

-We attach to the timer an interrupt which will be triggered each time the threshold value is exceeded with timerAttachInterrupt(hw_timer_t *timer, void (*fn)(void), bool edge)
+We attach an interrupt to the timer, which is triggered every time the threshold value is exceeded with timerAttachInterrupt(hw_timer_t *timer, void (*fn)(void), bool edge)

 .

-In the middle argument you have to put the name of the interrupt routine that will be executed (here timer_isr()
+The central argument must be the name of the interrupt routine to be executed (here, timer_isr()

 ).
-You can also choose if the interrupt will be triggered on the rising or falling edge: we generally opt for a rising edge for timers.
+You can also choose whether the interrupt is to be triggered on the rising or fall in select: we generally prefer the increasing edge for timers.

 The threshold value of the counter is defined by timerAlarmWrite(hw_timer_t *timer, uint64_t alarm_value, bool autoreload)